-35 Fun Things To Do in Winter with DC Kids
+15 Fun Things To Do in Winter with DC Kids

-We at Mommy Poppins DC are here to help you keep boredom at bay during this season of snow and sleet.
+We at Mommy Poppins DC are here to help you keep boredom at bay during this winter of snow and sleet.
 And we're confident that with everything Washington, DC has to offer, even the most finicky kids will remain entertained until the warmer weather returns in April.

-Sledding by the U.S. Capitol
+1. Sledding by the U.S. Capitol

-Ice Skating in Washington, DC
+2. Ice Skating in the Washington, DC Area

 Enjoy a safe snowball fight with DC's resident experts.
 Photo courtesy of the Washington DC Snowball Fight Association/Facebook

-A DC Snowball Fight
+3. A DC Snowball Fight

 Join in the celebration of George Washington's birthday at Mount Vernon.
 Photo courtesy of Bob Creamer for Mount Vernon